Uche05/ci-p1-ailib/README.md

 - I used [coolors.co](https://coolors.co/7f0ffb-c27b6f-9ecffa-fafafa-000000) to generate my colour palette initially.
 - I used [coloors.contrastchecker](https://coolors.co/contrast-checker) to check the contrast between text and background colors used, ensuring readability.
 - I used [colorblindor](https://www.color-blindness.com/coblis-color-blindness-simulator/) to ensure my chosen color palette is fit for color-blinded people.
+This feature was available in Firefox's Developer tools.

 ### Typography

 - I used the Google Font called 'Moderustic' for the AI Library site and 'Lora' for the header.
 - I felt that this font had a cool style that is easy to read and that it fitted well with the AI Library site.

-- [Play](https://fonts.google.com/specimen/Play) was used for all text within the site.
+- Montserrat was specifically used for the main content text.

 ##
 - [Font Awesome](https://fontawesome.com) icons were used in the AI Library site, for GitHub links in the footer and modal and for the search icon in the main weather card.